-The current version of our system has discovered and analyzed over 11,000 semantic web documents.
-A second version has been designed and partially implemented that will also capture more metadata on classes and properties and is designed to support millions of documents.
-We are also considering building an ontology dictionary based on the ontologies discovered by Swoogle.
+The current version of our system (Swoogle2) has discovered and analyzed over 137, 000 semantic web documents with 3,900,000 triples.
+It has been designed and partially implemented to capture more metadata on classes and properties and to support millions of documents.
+We have also built an ontology dictionary based on the ontologies discovered by Swoogle, which we continue to refine.